7theta/signum/README.md

 upstream Subscription graph is disposed.

-If an `add-watch` is never called, the Subscription graph will never be instantiated and the value will always be nil.
+If an `add-watch` is never called, the Subscription graph will never be instantiated and the value will always be `nil`.
 This will also cause the output-signal to be retained forever.

 This is only important to keep track of if you're implementing a